aimanalhetari/Lab-B02/Assignments/Assignment 1/Assignment 1.md

      - The `catalog-books.json` file contains the list of books that you will use.
 2. **Book Class**

+   - Creat  e a `Book` class with the following attributes:
      - `title`: a `String` representing the book title.
      - `authors`: a `List<String>` representing the authors of the book.
      - `pageCount`: an `int` representing the number of pages.